SS Elbe Archival Collection

 Neither vessel had slackened speed, and the Elbe was so seriously injured that she sank in twenty minutes, the survivors, all in one boat, being picked up by the smack Wildflower and landed at Lowestoft.

-An inquest was held at Lowestoft, an investigation in Germany, and the Board of Trade inquiry in London.
+An inquest was held at Lowestoft, a German investigation was conducted, and the Board of Trade inquiry was conducted in London.
 A lawsuit between the owners is pending in the Dutch Courts.
-Some little difficulty was experienced in obtaining the German evidence for the London inquiry.
+Obtaining the German evidence for the London inquiry was somewhat difficult.

 Still, all the material witnesses, except the Elbe lookout, were ultimately secured.
 To the questions submitted by the Board of Trade, the Court, which consisted of Mr. Marsham, Captain Castle, Captain Richardson, and Captain Kiddle, R.N., gave the following answers:

-1. The Crathie's engine-room telegraph was not in proper working order when she left Rotterdam, since it was frozen.
-It does not appear to have been in proper working order at the time of the collision.
-But the Court is of the opinion that the collision was in no way traceable to or affected by its condition.
+1. The Crathie's engine-room telegraph was not working when she left Rotterdam since it was frozen.
+It appears not in proper working order at the time of the collision.
+However, the Court believes the collision was not traceable or affected by its condition.

 2. The watch on deck (on the Crathie) at and after 4 a.m. on January 30th was insufficient for the ship's safe navigation.
 The Court attaches no blame to the master for this but considers there were insufficient deckhands.

-3. The Court is not satisfied that either the mate or look- out man (on the Crathie) left their posts and went into the galley during their watch on deck on the morning of January 30th, nor that either of them was absent from the bridge between about 5 a.m. and the time of the collision.
+3. The Court is not satisfied that either the mate or lookout man (on the Crathie) left their posts and went into the galley during their watch on deck on the morning of January 30th or that either of them was absent from the bridge between about 5 a.m. and the time of the collision.

 5. A good and proper lookout was not kept on board the Crathie.
 A good and proper lookout was kept on board the Elbe.

 6. The officer in charge of the Elbe acted quite rightly in keeping her on her course at full speed until there was danger of collision.
 Still, as soon as that was apparent, he should have blown his whistle and stopped his engines, which, in the opinion of the Court, might and ought to have been done in time to avoid the collision.
 The Court holds that the officer in charge of the Crathie was primarily to blame for the collision by not keeping a good lookout.
-It considers that it probably might have been averted by the officer in charge of the Elbe stopping his vessel as soon as he perceived that there was a danger of collision.
+It seems likely that it was averted by the officer in charge of the Elbe stopping his vessel as soon as he perceived the danger of collision.

 8. The Crathie was not navigated with proper and seamanlike care.

-9. The mate of the Crathie, Robert Henry Craig, alone is in default, and the Court cancels his certificate.
+9. The Crathie's mate, Robert Henry Craig, alone is in default, and the Court cancels his certificate.

 From this, it will be seen that the collision was typical in its causes.
 A small trader, with a minimum crew, whose time at sea is a brief interval between spells of cargo working, crosses the track of an express liner.